 .
 Where "column_name" is replaced with the exact name of the column header used in your flat file. -

 For example, let’s say your flat file contains one column named first_name and another separate column named last_name.
 However, let’s also say that in Onit, you just have one Field named full_name.
 In this situation, you could transform the data before ingesting it into Onit.
-To achieve this you'd use the following syntax:{% capture full_name %}{{row.USER_FIRST_NAME}} {{row.USER_LAST_NAME}}{% endcapture %}{{full_name}}
+To achieve this, you'd use the following syntax:{% capture full_name %}{{row.USER_FIRST_NAME}} {{row.USER_LAST_NAME}}{% endcapture %}{{full_name}}

 -

-Simple Mapping: To simply extract the exact value from the column and ingest it into Onit, use the following syntax:
+Simple Mapping: To extract the exact value from the column and ingest it into Onit, use the following syntax:

 Warning: Flat files with spaces and/or dashes cannot be directly included in the {{ row.COLUMN }} syntax when doing Liquid in the configuration.

 For example, the flat file has a header named "COLUMN - NAME" and another named "COLUMN - EMAIL".
-In order to run a Liquid concatenation into a third field in the Target App, you would need to use the following: {{ row.COLUMN___NAME }} {{ row.COLUMN___EMAIL }} with three underscores (_ _ _).
+To run a Liquid concatenation into a third field in the Target App, you would need to use the following: {{ row.COLUMN___NAME }} {{ row.COLUMN___EMAIL }} with three underscores (_ _ _).

 - Property: This is the App Field that you want to ingest data into.
 Fields are listed alphabetically using the following pattern: Field Label (field_name).

-Note that your Action must have:
+Note that your Action must have the following:

 - A Field Mapping for the name Field.